 Elements of fiction

-This page presents brief descriptions of some common elements and devices of fiction that are important to understand in order to achieve the fullest appreciation of literary fiction, i.e. short stories and novels.
-The list below is far from exhaustive, and I may add to it as we proceed through our exploration of fiction in the remaining weeks of the semester.
-For further explanation and illustration of the items below or to explore additional elements of fiction, refer to chapters 1-6 in The Norton Introduction to Literature.
-For concise definitions of literary terms, see the glossary at the back of the book, pp. A1-A8.
+This page presents brief descriptions of some common elements and devices of fiction that are important to understand in order to achieve the fullest appreciation of literary fiction, especially short stories and novels.
+The list below is far from exhaustive, and I may add to it as we proceed through the semester.

 The theme of a story is its "message."
-In the simplest, broadest terms, one quality that differentiates works of "literature" from other written texts (especially those intended primarily to entertain) is that literary works often present a theme, or "message" that applies beyond the level of plot with continuing relevance for a wide audience beyond the world presented in the literary text.
-A literary work's theme makes some commentary upon or offers insight into the human condition more generally.
+In the simplest, broadest terms, one quality that differentiates works of "literature" from other written texts (especially those intended primarily to entertain) is that literary works often present a theme, or "message" that applies beyond the level of plot with continuing relevance for an audience beyond the world presented in the text.
+A literary work's theme makes some commentary upon or offers insight into the human condition.

 Some works' themes are relatively limited in scope: among other themes, for instance, Charles Dickens's novel Bleak House points out the destructive nature of a legal system more intent on perpetuating itself as a system than providing justice.
-On the other hand, the commentary on the destructive nature of guilt in the widest possible terms in Dostoevsky's Crime and Punishment clearly applies to all human beingswe all experience powerful feelings of guilt at times.
-To a certain extent, literary works exploring the most universal themes tend to have the longest staying power.
+On the other hand, the commentary on the destructive nature of guilt in Dostoevsky's Crime and Punishment clearly applies to all human beingswe all experience powerful feelings of guilt at times.
+To an extent, literary works exploring the most universal themes have the longest staying power.

 A story's setting is the time and place in which the events of the story take place.
 A story's setting often has significance beyond merely establishing the stage upon which the characters move.
 The "when and where" of setting is always important in developing plot and establishing a story's mood; specific elements of setting may have symbolic or thematic importance as well.